MahmoudAshours/RetroPlayer/README.md

 The game is still under development for the hackathon .
 It'll be built for Android , IOS & probably web.

+The project isn't yet fully completed , some main features of the game are missing due to no time.

 ## Project features

 This section will contain explanation of every feauture in the app , a medium article will be written soon after the hackathon ends.